 Division Chief, Infectious Disease, Professor, BIO5 Institute, Professor, Immunobiology, Professor, Medicine

-Director, Cutaneous Oncology Program, Professor, BIO5 Institute, Professor, Medicine - (Tenure Track)
+Director, Cutaneous Oncology Program, Interim Chief, Division of Dermatology, Professor, BIO5 Institute, Professor, Medicine - (Tenure Track)

-Clinical Instructor, Pharmacy Practice-Science, Professor, BIO5 Institute, Professor, Medicine, Professor, Nutritional Sciences, Professor, Physiological Sciences - GIDP
+Clinical Instructor, Pharmacy Practice-Science, Member of the Graduate Faculty, Professor, BIO5 Institute, Professor, Cancer Biology - GIDP, Professor, Medicine, Professor, Nutritional Sciences, Professor, Physiological Sciences - GIDP

 Janet Funk's work includes a focus on metastatic breast cancer that spans the research spectrum from bench to bedside, translational arthritis studies of the pharmacokinetics and safety of turmeric, and collaborative endocrinological studies evaluating the effects of obesity and insulin resistance on bone development in Hispanic girls, as well as effects of obesity on breast cancer risk in older women.

-Director, Valley Fever Center for Excellence, Professor, BIO5 Institute, Professor, Medicine
+Director, Valley Fever Center for Excellence, Member of the Graduate Faculty, Professor, BIO5 Institute, Professor, Immunobiology, Professor, Internal Medicine, Professor, Medicine

 Valley Fever (coccidioidomycosis) occurs more in Arizona than anywhere else.
 My research and others at the Valley Fever Center for Excellence involve understanding how disease is caused by infection, how the immune system stops or prevents illness, and how we can better diagnose, treat, or prevent this public health problem.